streetmix/icons/README.md

 All the current SVGs are exported from Affinity Designer.
 They have a very easy to use exporter that doesn't insert a lot of the extra meta-gunk that Illustrator does.

+When exporting from Affinity Designer:

+- Use the `SVG (for web)` preset, which flattens transforms for even cleaner output
+- Use the `Whole document` area (turning off other layers), which preserves the square viewbox

 More info on SVG icons: http://css-tricks.com/svg-symbol-good-choice-icons/

 ## Generating the final output